barnabytprowe/great3-public/galdata/README.md

 that there are slight trends in Sersic n (preferentially low n failures) and radius, but nothing very strong.
 Since it's only 3% of objects lost, we will just get rid of them.

+3. `training_galaxy_props.py` computes several quantities that are needed for selection of galaxies in the GREAT3 simulations.
+It takes a target PSF as an argument, and for that target PSF, makes a simulation of each galaxy with that target PSF.
+Then it uses the images to answer the following questions: (a) What noise variance should we add if we want to achieve S/N=20 using an optimal S/N estimator? (b) What is the resolution factor for that PSF and galaxy?  (c) What fraction of the galaxy flux is contained in our postage stamp size?
+These outputs are saved to catalogs, to be used in GREAT3 galaxy selection.

+4. `run_props.py` takes some command-line arguments for the PSF and pixel scale, and runs `training_galaxy_props.py`.
+See the docstring for this file for details as to how the script was run for GREAT3, i.e., which PSFs did we choose to simulate.
+There were six PSFs and hence six runs of `run_props.py`.

+5. `combine_info.py` takes the outputs of `run_props.py` and combines them into a single file that is used by the GREAT3 simulation scripts to select galaxies.
+It applies cuts for basic measurement failures, after which we can use 54456 out of 56062 galaxies, or 97%.

+6. `training_galaxy_props_real.py` works like `training_galaxy_props.py`, and
+computes two additional quantities that were later found to be necessary for using the real galaxy sample (as opposed to the parametric fits).
+These are:
+(a) the S/N within an elliptical Gaussian filter on the original image, and (b) the minimum noise variance after noise whitening to eliminate correlated noise in the simulated image.
+If (a) is too low, that can indicate some issue with the galaxy image that makes it unusable.
+If (b) is too high compared to the noise variance we want to add, then we cannot use a galaxy in our simulation with our desired S/N limit.
+In practice, this script was also run by `run_props.py` using the same command-line arguments, and the information in those outputs was combined using `combine_image_info.py` (see below).

+7. `combine_image_info.py` takes the outputs of the previous script for 6 different PSFs defined in `run_props.py`, and combines them into a single file that is used by the GREAT3 simulation scripts to select galaxies for which the use of real galaxy images is not problematic in some way.